-Figure 2: Proposed treatment of ESOMPs in CEPT
+Figure 1: Proposed treatment of ESOMPs in CEPT

-The aforementioned ECC Decisions on AESs and ESVs (ECC/DEC/(05)09, ECC/DEC/(05)10 and ECC/DEC/(05)11 as well as the WRC Resolution 902 [10] and ITU-R Recommendations on which they are based, provide a basis for developing the requirements for inclusion in such a new Decision.
+The aforementioned ECC Decisions on AESs, ESVs, GSO ESOMPs(ECC Decision (05)09 [20], ECC Decision (05)10 [21], ECC Decision (05)11 [22], ECC Decision (13)01 [5] as well as the WRC Resolution 902 [10], and ITU-R Recommendations on which they are based, provided a basis for developing the requirements for inclusion in the Decision.
 The following table summarises the requirements from these Decisions, Resolutions and Recommendations that may be used for developing criteria for determining whether a mobile platform communicating with an FSS network may be treated as a typical uncoordinated FSS earth station.

-Table 2: Requirements for C-band and Ku-band ESOMPs to be considered for inclusion in new Regulations on Ka-band ESOMPs
+Table 3: Requirements for C-band and Ku-band ESOMPs to be considered for inclusion in new Regulations on Ka-band ESOMPs

 Requirement Source The network must operate under the control of a network control facility (NCF).
 Recommendation ITU-R M.1643 [8] The network should be coordinated and operated in such a manner that the aggregate off-axis e.i.r.p. levels produced by all co- frequency earth stations within the network are no greater than the interference levels that have been published and coordinated for the specific and/or typical earth station(s) pertaining to the FSS networks where FSS transponders are used.
 (Note that the comparable position for K band NGSO ESOMPS is the compliance with No. 22.5D of the Radio Regulations.)
-Recommendation ITU-R M.1643 [8] Recommendation ITU-R S.524 [9] The design, coordination and operation of the earth stations should take into account: Antenna mis-pointing; Variations in antenna pattern of the earth station; Variations in the transmit e.i.r.p. from the earth station.
-Recommendation ITU-R M.1643 [8] Earth stations that use close loop tracking of the satellite signal need to employ an algorithm that is resistant to capturing and tracking adjacent satellite signals.
+Recommendation ITU-R M.1643 Recommendation ITU-R S.524 [9] The design, coordination and operation of the earth stations should take into account: Antenna mis-pointing; Variations in antenna pattern of the earth station; Variations in the transmit e.i.r.p. from the earth station.
+Recommendation ITU-R M.1643 Earth stations that use close loop tracking of the satellite signal need to employ an algorithm that is resistant to capturing and tracking adjacent satellite signals.
 Earth stations must immediately inhibit transmissions when they detect that unintended satellite tracking has happened or is about to happen.
-Recommendation ITU-R M.1643 [8] The earth station should be self-monitoring and, should a fault which can cause harmful interference to FSS networks or terrestrial services be detected, the earth station must immediately cease emissions.
-Recommendation ITU-R M.1643 [8] Resolution 902 [10]
+Recommendation ITU-R M.1643 The earth station should be self-monitoring and, should a fault which can cause harmful interference to FSS networks or terrestrial services be detected, the earth station must immediately cease emissions.
+Recommendation ITU-R M.1643 Resolution 902 [10]

-Some of these requirements are contained in the ETSI Harmonised European Standard being developed for NGSO Ka-band ESOMPs.
-Other requirements may need to be included in an ECC Decision.
+Some of these requirements are already contained in the ETSI EN 303 979 developed for NGSO Ka-band ESOMPs.
+Other requirements may need to be included in ECC Decision (15)04.